-My blog can be found at http://blog.wizzup.org I try to post there regularly, but so far that has not worked out.
-The blog is powered by PWBlog.
+My web log can be found at http://blog.wizzup.org I try to post there regularly, but so far that has not worked out.

-Some of my projects will be quickly covered here, all my other small projects can be found on my git hosts, git.wizzup.org and my Github account.
+Some of my projects will be quickly covered here, all my other small projects can be found on "Het Grote Bos", the umbrella project for much of my projects, or alternative on one of my git hosts, git.wizzup.org and my Github account.

 - Simba (In collaboration with several SRL developers: Niels AD, Raymond van Venetië, Benjamin Land, John Peel)